 The Three Wise Men bringing gifts to the infant Jesus were popular figures in Norwegian tapestries of the late 1500s-1700s.
 Many of these Adoration tapestries included wonderful animal-filled friezes surrounding a central image.
 Some of the animals were common, like a hare.
 Others were unlikely to be found in Norway, like an elephant!

 This description is taken from “Weaving in Valdres” [“Vevkunst I Valdres,” translated by Lisa Torvik.]
-The full article will appear in the August, 2021, issue of the Norwegian Textile Letter.
+This article appears in the August, 2021, issue of the Norwegian Textile Letter.

 The other group, where the entire design is pressed together within an oval frame, is presumably following a Baroque model.
 We often encounter such round or oval compositions within the Baroque, which was the reigning art form here [in Norway] in the last half of the 17th century.
 Animals running along the oval frame that surrounds the center picture are also common in pictorial art of this period…Around this band run animals, as mentioned, each of which is easy to identify, such as the fox with it white-tipped tail, the hare, the unicorn, the elephant [I think it looks more like a rhino...] and what is likely a bear.
 There are several birds, and the one with the curved neck must be a pelican, which according to legend pecked its own breast to feed its chicks with blood.
 On one of the tapestries, it has some red on its bill.
 The uppermost animal with the snake-like hindquarters probably depicts a basilisk [or maybe it is a squirrel with a fluffy tail?], a dangerous legendary creature which could kill with one naked look.
 It is not easy to understand the connection between the Three Magi motif and these animals.